doccaz/nodejs2rpm/README.md

 You can create SPECS for a ton of modules at once in just one line, like this:

-  # for f in code hoek prr errno; do python -m $f -e my@email.com -c "New package"; done
+  # for f in code hoek prr errno; do ./nodejs2rpm.py -m $f -e my@email.com -c "New package"; done

 # tips specific to OBS